Guidance Notes for Capital Grant Applications 2025-26

 Applications will be assessed by the Active Travel Interventions team.
 This team is part of the Road Safety & Active Travel team, which sits within the KCC Highways & Transportation department.

-All applicants will be informed by email of the outcome of the assessment process on or before Friday 7th July 2023.
+All applicants will be informed by email of the outcome of the assessment process no later than 5pm on Friday 4th July 2025.

 The decision of the assessment panel is final and no correspondence will be entered into concerning unsuccessful applications.